monstajoe2002/workout-buddy-webapp/README.md

 	 - Bcrypt (for encryption)
 	 - Validator (to validate email and password on registration)
 	 - Mongoose (interacting with the database stored in MongoDB)
-## Upcoming features
+## What's new
-### User Authentication
-Users will soon be able to log in to the application with and email and password to store their workouts privately
+Users can register and login to the app in order to track their exercises.